MADS-box: Diversity

-A geneticist intensely investigating MADS-box genes is Günter Theißen at the University of Jena.
-For example, he and his coworkers have used these genes to show that the order Gnetales is more closely related to the conifers than to the flowering plants.

-MADS-box is under-studied in wheat as of 2021.

 In Zea mays the mutant Tunicate1 produces pod corn.
 Tunicate1 is a mutant of Z. mays MADS19 (ZMM19), in the SHORT VEGETATIVE PHASE gene family.
 ZMM19 can be ectopically expressed.

 Such ectopic expression of ZMM19 in A. thaliana enlarges sepals, suggesting conservation.

 Function of MADS-box genes

 MADS-box genes have a variety of functions.
 In animals, MADS-box genes are involved in muscle development and cell proliferation and differentiation.
 Functions in fungi range from pheromone response to arginine metabolism.

 In plants, MADS-box genes are involved in controlling all major aspects of development, including male and female gametophyte development, embryo and seed development, as well as root, flower and fruit development.

 Some MADS-box genes of flowering plants have homeotic functions like the HOX genes of animals.
 The floral homeotic MADS-box genes (such as AGAMOUS and DEFICIENS) participate in the determination of floral organ identity according to the ABC model of flower development.

 Another function of MADS-box genes is flowering time determination.
 In Arabidopsis thaliana the MADS box genes SOC1 and Flowering Locus C (FLC) have been shown to have an important role in the integration of molecular flowering time pathways.
 These genes are essential for the correct timing of flowering, and help to ensure that fertilization occurs at the time of maximal reproductive potential.